barretobrock/kavalkilu/README.md

         key_mgmt=WPA-PSK
     }
     ```
+ - add "IPQoS 0x00" to /etc/ssh/sshd_config (if possible)
  - add `/boot/ssh`
      - empty file
 ### Saving configs from one card & duplicating to others
+_Note: This might be abandoned, as writing to the card writes the entire card, regardless of empty space._
  - Save a compressed img from the SD card for easier distribution among all RasPis
     `sudo dd if=/dev/mmcblk0 bs=32M status=progress | gzip -c > ~/Documents/distros/2019-08-18-raspi-with-config.img.gz`
  - When duplicating to another card, use this: